rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 # SHUBHDIN LANGUAGE BIBLE
 ### The localization constitution for all Shubh Din content
+**Version 9.0 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v9.0 changelog:** LIST A CLOSED. §9.3c added — the thin-corpus principle ("zero hits" means different things in different corpora), the project’s key methodological lesson.
+Bengali: খণ্ডন confirmed from four sources; মন density fixed 4.2→3.5.
+Assamese: পাদ, খণ্ডন, Varshaphal vocabulary kept on register-consistency; ধৈয়া corroborated via the ধ-family; Marriage title re-anchored to the attested গুণমিলন.
-**Version 8.0 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v8.0 changelog:** ASSAMESE RELEASE BLOCKERS CLEARED by research. সাতে সাতি (invented) → সাদে সতী; ঢৈয়া → ধৈয়া; twelve month names confirmed from four sources; tithi register confirmed SANSKRIT (opposite of Gujarati), validating all 16 entries.
+**v8.0 changelog:** ASSAMESE RELEASE BLOCKERS CLEARED by research. সাতে সাতি (invented) → সাদে সতী; ঢৈয়া → ধৈয়া; twelve month names confirmed from four sources; tithi register confirmed SANSKRIT (opposite of Gujarati), validating all 16 entries.
 Choghadiya recorded as likely-not-native — keep but relabel. release-blockers: release 0, warning 2, style 1.
 **v7.3 changelog:** §9.7 G4 added — UNRESEARCHED items flagged honestly during translation rather than asserted as rulings. সাতে সাতি is a guess and is marked as such; Bihu month names need a panjika citation; দেওবাৰ is sourced.
 **v7.2 changelog:** §9.7 G0b — scanner metric relabelled DETECTABLE COVERAGE with the caveat inline, so it is not mistaken for a translation-quality score.
 Assamese terms batch 1 applied: দেওবাৰ for Sunday and the Bohag-calendar month names recorded as language-specific findings.